Grompiler/Rust/README.md

 # Rust

 This is my journey learning rust.
-I am wrting code to uderstand how to code in this language (self-education)
+I am writing code to uderstand how to code in this language (self-education)